slangenbach/notes/dbt_zero_to_hero.md

-# DBT Zero to Hero
+# dbt Zero to Hero

 Notes on the [course][1] from Udemy.

 ## General

-- DBT focuses on transforming raw data already loaded into the data warehouse (DWH)
+- dbt focuses on transforming raw data already loaded into the data warehouse (DWH)
 - It brings software engineering best practices to data transformation
+- dbt can be extended via 3rd packages from [dbt hub][5]

 ## Theory